Accommodation · Last updated 2 June 2026

 Where are the public car parks in La Linea?

-The main accessible public parking areas for visitors are near Paseo Marítimo (the seafront) and around the Calle La Cañada area.
-Both are within walking distance of the main hotel and commercial zones.
+The main public parking areas accessible to visitors are near Paseo Marítimo (the seafront promenade) and around the Calle La Cañada area.
+Both are within walking distance of the central hotel and commercial zones.

 Can I drive between Gibraltar and La Linea easily in 2026?